adivenxnataly/DisplayCalibration/README.md

  *does not cause softbrick or bootloop.

 ## Warning!
- *do not downgrade the module, change the value manually in the directory:
+ *do not downgrade the module, change the value manually in the root directory:

     /data/adb/modules/DisCal/service.sh

   open the manual file with a text editor (with superuser permission), change the values, save, then reboot, done!